Demonstrating a new-to-market heat recovery chiller with ultra-low GWP in a large California hospital.

 Lastly, to provide feedback to the design community based on early installations, we interview designers to compile success stories and lessons learned from stakeholders.
 We will also perform case studies of operating all-electric and hybrid plants to better understand actual performance.
 The project efforts will culminate in a design tool, a new design guide, and other resources to help industry successfully tackle these new challenges.

-CBE is partnering with the California Institute for Energy Efficiency (CIEE), Taylor Engineers, Lawrence Berkeley National Laboratory, and a large healthcare partner that will provide the hospital demonstration site.
+CBE is partnering with the California Institute for Energy and Environment (CIEE), Taylor Engineers, Lawrence Berkeley National Laboratory and a large healthcare partner that will provide the hospital demonstration site.
 We expect this multi-year project to result in numerous papers, tools and resources that can inform and influence design teams, building owners and operators to adopt heat recovery as a cost-effective, energy efficient, and space-efficient solution for decarbonization.
 The work will also serve as a valuable training ground for a number of future building industry leaders, the MS and PhD students in Berkeley’s Building Science, Technology and Sustainability Program.

 Illustrative image above was AI generated and does not represent the demonstration site.